WGSExtract/WGSExtract.github.io/README.md

 # WGS Extract
 is a desktop tool for verifying, analyzing and manipulating your **Personal 30x [WGS](https://h600.org/wiki/WGS) test** result.
-It can also be used with any human genome based [BAM or CRAM](https://h600.org/wiki/Sequencing+File+Formats) file.
-Including [WES](https://h600.org/wiki/WES) test results; albeit with a more limited benefit.
+It can also be used with any human genome based [BAM or CRAM](https://h600.org/wiki/Sequencing+File+Formats) file including [WES](https://h600.org/wiki/WES) test results.

 **WGS Extract** **User Manual**: [v4 Alpha](https://bit.ly/3JCyZNa) (Google Doc)

 __Latest Releases__ you can install on the [supported platforms](#supported-platforms) are:
-* **[BETA v4 Installer (Aug 2022 and later)](https://bit.ly/3Ow0GJG)** (note: installs the latest stable ALPHA v4 until BETA v4 is truly available).
+* **[BETA v4 (Aug 2022 and later) Installer](https://bit.ly/3Ow0GJG)** (note: installs the latest stable ALPHA v4 until BETA v4 is truly available).
 * **[ALPHA v4 (1 Apr 2022 and later) Installer](https://bit.ly/3B8MK5s)**
 * **[Dev(eloper) v4+ (Aug 2021 and later) Installer](https://bit.ly/3z7nGZQ)**

-See the **v4 Release Notes** in the installation directory and the **Installation Section** in the [v4 Alpha](https://bit.ly/3JCyZNa) manual for more details about the v4 release and your platform.
+These are just the installer scripts.
+You need to download, unpack and run the installer for your OS from within.
+See the **Installation Section** in the [v4 Alpha](https://bit.ly/3JCyZNa) manual for more details about how to install on your platform.
+See the **v4 Release Notes** in the installation directory for more information about the updates in the current v4 release.
+The initial program installation is just under 1GB but can grow in size as more reference libraries are loaded.
+This program size is miniscule compared to the 50+ GB BAM files it operates on.

->As of the 31 July 2022 release, the program will now auto-update if you run the installer again.
+>As of the 31 July 2022 release, the **WGS Extract** program will now auto-update if you run the installer again.
 Not just the environment the tool depends on.

 This tool is geared toward the needs of [genetic genealogy](https://h600.org/wiki/Genetic+Genealogy) and [Ancient DNA](https://h600.org/wiki/Deep+Ancestry) (aDNA) studies but may be helpful for those looking into health-releated uses of [WGS](https://h600.org/wiki/WGS) tests.
 The **personal, sub-$500, Direct-to-Consumer (DTC), 30x Whole Genome Sequence ([WGS](https://h600.org/wiki/WGS)) tests** are delivered with basic data files and reports.
 This tool serves to bridge the gap between the [WGS data files](https://h600.org/wiki/Sequencing+File+Formats) delivered and the present day [genetic genealogy community tools](https://h600.org/wiki/Third+Party+Analysis+Tools).
 Many health analysis sites accept the microarray and VCF files generated from your WGS test by this tool.